West and Central Africa

 - 1,750 refugee children under 1 and 1,750 pregnant refugee women covered with routine immunization

-- 20,000 children receive psychosocial support and recreation activities, and accessing safe spaces
+- 15,000 children receive psychosocial support through recreation activities, and access safe spaces

-Women and children in Senegal remain vulnerable to malnutrition, food insecurity and floods.
-UNICEF will continue to support health districts to improve SAM management and to strengthen treatment quality, through training, technical support, the provision of materials and overall supervision and coordination.
+Planned results for 2014: Women and children in Senegal remain vulnerable to malnutrition, food insecurity and floods, and could now be exposed to the new epidemic threat of Ebola.
+UNICEF will continue to support health districts to improve SAM management and to improve treatment quality, through training, technical support, the provision of materials and overall supervision and coordination.
 Emergency activities will cover all 14 regions with an integrated package that includes nutrition, health, WASH and communication for development activities.
-During the flood season, UNICEF will reduce the risk of epidemics through the distribution of hygiene kits and key messages, the disinfection of emergency shelters (schools) and homes, and water quality control and treatment.
 In addition, affected children in vulnerable areas will have access to child-friendly spaces.
 2014 programme targets are:

-- 50,325 children under 5 admitted for SAM treatment and receiving hygiene kits and key counselling on hygiene and nutrition
+- 50,325 children under 5 newly admitted for SAM treatment and receive hygiene kits and key counselling on hygiene and nutrition

-- 300,000 people affected by floods supported with hygiene kits, water treatment, school supplies, facility disinfection or child-friendly spaces
+- 300,000 people affected by floods receive hygiene kits, water treatment, school supplies, facility disinfection and their children have access to child-friendly spaces